 Our program is distinct in its focus on bioethics, tech ethics, and policy, rather than bioethics or technology alone.
 Today’s world of rapid progress in the sciences and technology has seen an increased demand for professionals with expertise in the ethical and policy implications of an increasingly broad range of scientific and technological areas.
 Our expanded focus provides a broader education, opens more opportunities to graduating students, and prepares students to meet an ever-growing need in society.

 To achieve these goals, the curriculum is comprised of:

 - 4 Core Courses

-- Practicum or Thesis
+- Summer Capstone Project or Thesis

 The curriculum addresses:

-- The ethical, legal, and social policy concerns arising from advances in science and medical technology, particularly at the intersection of life sciences, biotechnology, medicine, politics, law, and philosophy
+- The ethical, legal, and social policy concerns arising from advances in science and technology, particularly at the intersection of life sciences, biotechnology, medicine, politics, law, and philosophy

 - Principles of bioethics, including respect for persons, beneficence, justice, and democratic deliberation